 Information for riders taking part in the Black Rat Sportive on Sunday May 23rd including Covid-19 preparation

-If you are able to come to pick up your rider number and timing chip on Saturday it means fewer people will be queuing on Sunday morning.
+If you are able to come to pick up your rider number and timing chip on Friday or Saturday it means fewer people will be queuing on Sunday morning.

 Entrance gate to Marlwood School (Start/Finish) will open at 7.15am on Sunday.

 Address of HQ: Marlwood School, Vattingstone Lane, Alveston, Bristol, BS35 3LA

 If you use the What 3 Words app, the location of Marlwood School is: supposing.hogs.verb

 Directions: From Junction 16 of the M5, follow the A38 to Thornbury.
 At the traffic lights outside of Berkeley Vale Motors, turn left into Alveston Hill.
 After approx. 250m turn left opposite the Ship Inn on to Down Road, heading towards Aust.
 After approx. 500m turn right into Vattingstone Lane.
 The school is approx. 250m down this road.

 Parking: There is enough parking on site for approx. 400 cars.
 Marshals will direct you to park your car considerately to allow everyone to have a space.